UCLA School of Law

-At UCLA School of Law, there are thirteen student-run journals.
+At UCLA School of Law, there are fifteen student-run journals.
 Students have the chance to interact with alumni during receptions and career days.
 UCLA Law alumni have pursued careers in government offices, law firms, and businesses.
 After graduation, alumni stay connected through events, such as the Alumni Social Networking Panel and Annual La Raza Alumni Dinner.

 UCLA School of Law

 71 Dodd Hall